olange/hamster-to-harvest/README.md

 This single command will:

 1. download required dependencies;
-2. compile the sources and package them in a [JAR](https://en.wikipedia.org/wiki/JAR_(file_format));
+2. compile the sources and package them in an executable [JAR](https://en.wikipedia.org/wiki/JAR_(file_format));
-3. bundle this JAR and its dependencies in a self-contained executable JAR (also called an _UberJAR_);
+3. bundle this JAR and its dependencies in a self-contained executable UberJAR;
-4. and wrap this executable JAR in a standalone console executable.
+4. and wrap this executable UberJAR in a standalone console executable.

 ### In separate steps